 Try Starting Your Specialty Food Business at Low Cost

 Word-of-Mouth marketing is the all the buzz, and most of us focus on social word of mouth, Twitter, Facebook, blogs, etc… However, we somehow ignore Farmers Markets as a viable low-cost strategy to launch a food product.

-The Foodpreneur entrepreneur path is Getting Out of the Kitchen, Getting on the Shelf and Getting on the Consumers Plate.
-Farmers Markets help you get your product out of the kitchen in a prototype state, let's say not quite retail ready, jump ahead of getting onto a retail shelf and using the farmers market stand to get your product on the consumer's plate.
+The Foodpreneur entrepreneur path is getting out of the kitchen, getting on the shelf, and getting on the consumer's plate.
+Farmers Markets help you get your product out of the kitchen in a prototype state, let's say not quite retail ready, jumping ahead of getting onto a retail shelf and using the farmers market stand to get your product on the consumer's plate.